Winterhart/java-rmi-simulation/README.md

 ## Start CORBA

+- You need eclipse
+- You need a copy of this repo.
+- You need Java from Oracle Java 8 should be fine

 #### Step 1: Start the ORB
 - Compile the `.idl` interface with: `idlj -fall yourname.idl`
 - Compile the `.java` files with: `javac *.java yournameApp/*.java`